European plaza

 Tableaux vivants (for Advanced Students)

-La Poésie en images (for Intermediate Students)
+La Poésie en images (for Beginning and Intermediate Students)

-Individuals or teams of students should select any poem written in French and create a filmed adaptation of that work (no more than 3 minutes including credits), using still images, animation, or live action (people, puppets, animals, paper cut-outs, etc).
-Wheaton College’s “Vive Voix” site provides a selection of poems with accompanying readings.
-This activity is inspired by France Télévision’s En sortant de l’école series.
-Thirteen examples of the infinite variety of materials and methods that have been used to adapt poems by Jacques Prévert can be studied here.
+Individuals or teams of students should select a poem written in French in which the central tension treats issues of independence, liberty, freedom, or triumph.
+They should create a filmed adaptation of that work (no more than 3 minutes including credits).
+Feel free to use still images, animation, or live action (people, puppets, animals, paper cut-outs, etc).
+Wheaton College’s “Vive Voix” site [https://wheatoncollege.edu/vive-voix/] provides a selection of poems with accompanying readings.
+View the “Poésie en images” submission form for more details and registration information.
+Submissions due by February 27.

 Archived French Day Programs